Shagshag/prestashop-documentation/AliasCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Alias.php line 119
+* This method is defined in [classes/Alias.php line 119](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Alias.php#119)